eloritzkovitz/countries/README.md

 # Countries Explorer

 A fully-configurable country explorer built with React, Vite, and TypeScript.
-All country, currency, travel, and overlay data sources are **generic, config-driven, and environment-configurable** loaded from JSON files.
+All country, currency, travel, and overlay data sources are **generic, config-driven and environment-configurable**, loaded from JSON files.
 Supports user-defined overlays, flexible filters, and easy data extension for any dataset.

 ## Features